KiltedCode/khandaria-campaign/characters/urgench.md

 ~~`General Tullius`~~ 💀
 general in charge of fight with duergar below the city in the tunnels, killed in battle outside the underground prison

+`General Corvo`
+new general in charge of Khandarian Armies

 `Colonel Gaius`
 guard at the front check point under the city